mshultin/CST276SRS02/README.md

     [x] - Learn to modify code to use the GoF Strategy and/or Template Method Pattern.
     [x] - Learn to choose the correct pattern.
     [x] - Practice citations for patterns.
-    [] - Learn to document code with UML class diagrams.
+    [x] - Learn to document code with UML class diagrams.

 Motivation Scenario: